 In the late summer of 2005 Simon Taffe decided that he wanted to start a festival.
 A music obsessive and festival-goer, Simon dreamed about booking the bands he loved and presenting them at the sort of festival that he’d like to attend.
-He tried to persuade friends to join him in the new venture, but most thought him mad until he approached old friend and fellow music lover Sofia Hagberg.
-She was enthusiastic and immediately accepted Simon’s offer, quit her job and joined End Of The Road as its only employee and co-founder.
+He talked to family and friends including Jason Lehner and Philip Wicks.
+Then he approached an old friend, and fellow music lover, Sofia Hagberg.
+She was very enthusiastic and committed immediately to starting a festival with Simon.
+A few months later she quit her job to join End of the Road as co-founder.
 Philip Wicks joined to look after the finances and provide organisational backbone.

-End Of The Road has a unique atmosphere, relaxed and friendly but serious about music.
+End of the Road has a unique atmosphere, relaxed and friendly but serious about music.
 The site is designed in a way that we, as festival lovers, enjoy.
-The beautiful pleasure gardens at Larmer Tree are the ideal place to create a woodland wonderland, strewn with art installations and decorated spaces.
-From the start Jason Lehner has been in charge of all site decoration, so much of the End Of The Road aesthetic is his.
+The beautiful pleasure gardens at Larmer Tree form an ideal place to create a woodland wonderland, strewn with art installations and decorated spaces.
+From the start Jason Lehner has been in charge of site decoration, so much of the End of the Road aesthetic is his.

-We try to make sure that everything on site is the way that we like it: good but not crazily expensive food (organic and local where possible), a very wide range of local ales and other drinks at the bars, and caring and well mannered staff.
-There is a musical edge to almost everything on site with the literary and film programmes being rich in musically related material.
+We try to make sure that everything on site is the way that we like it: good but not crazily expensive food (organic and local where possible), a wide range of local ales and other drinks at the bars, and caring and well-mannered staff.
+There is a musical edge to almost everything on site with the literary and film programmes being rich in musically-related material.

 The EOTR Team

 Simon Taffe – Director and Curator / Artist Manager

 Matt Harris – Assistant Artist Manager

 Co-founder Sofia Genders (née Hagberg) retired as a director in February 2015

 Philip Wicks retired as a director in April 2017

 James Strathallan retired as a director in July 2020